Best Personal Finance Tools for Self-Employed Workers 2026

 Cons:

-- Desktop-heavy (Simplifi is the modern alternative but less powerful)
+- Desktop-heavy (Simplifi is the modern alternative but stripped down)

 3. Personal Capital (Now Empower) — Best for Net Worth and Investment Tracking

-Personal Capital rebranded to Empower Personal Dashboard, but most people still call it Personal Capital — and I'll keep doing that here because "Empower Personal Dashboard" is a mouthful.
-The free tier is genuinely powerful.
-Link all your accounts — checking, savings, brokerage, 401k, mortgage — and get a real-time view of your net worth.
-For self-employed workers juggling a SEP-IRA, a brokerage account, and a business checking account, that consolidated view is invaluable.
+Personal Capital rebranded to Empower Personal Dashboard, but most people still call it Personal Capital — and I'll do the same because "Empower Personal Dashboard" is a mouthful.
+The free tier is surprisingly good.
+Link all your accounts — checking, savings, brokerage, 401k, mortgage — and you get a real-time picture of your net worth.
+For self-employed workers managing a SEP-IRA, a brokerage account, and a business checking account, that unified view is incredibly useful.

-The investment checkup tool will analyze your portfolio's asset allocation and flag if you're paying too much in fees.
-Spoiler: most people are, and the number is usually embarrassing.
-The paid advisory service kicks in at $100K+ in investable assets and runs roughly $49–$89/month depending on your asset level.
+The investment checkup tool analyzes your portfolio's asset allocation and flags if you're paying too much in fees.
+Here's the thing: most people are, and the number usually stings.
+The paid advisory service kicks in at $100K+ in investable assets and runs roughly $49–$89/month depending on what you've got.

 Key Features: